bourumir-wyngs/rs-read-trimesh/README.md

 ## Features
 The library provides a single function that reads a file into a `TriMesh` given its file path.
 It supports `.ply`, `.stl`, `.obj` and `.dae` (Collada) formats, with built-in robustness to handle the diverse data structures found in `.ply` files, which may use different data types.

-It is possible to use the library either with Parry from 0.14 to 0.17 or alternatively 0.18+ (that gets incompatible).
 Unlike in 1.x versions, using the newest versions is the default setting.
 The Parry 0.18 through 0.19 inclusive can be used simply as

 ```toml